-Pukaha Mount Bruce is a playground for cheeky kaka and everyday at 3pm they descend into their feeding area for a bit of gossip and something to eat.
+Pukaha National Wildlife Centre is a playground for cheeky kaka and everyday at 3pm they descend into their feeding area for a bit of gossip and something to eat.
 Gliding onto tree branches and tall silver feeders the flap of wings and rush of air make the kaka feed session a spectacle to see, feel and hear.

 Pukaha rangers dish out the kaka food as they tell you about these curious birds and the gathering crowd are kept well entertained as kaka hop from branch to branch, coming so close you could touch them – in fact it’s not that rare for a kaka to brush a human shoulder with its wing on the way in!